 You should be able to feel the air blowing out of the vents even if you can’t hear it.
 When you first power on the computer, the airflow may be pretty modest, but as the system reaches its average working temperature, the laptop fan should start expelling air from the central exhaust vent, which is usually placed on one of the laptop’s sides.

 Feel for airflow with your hand approximately half an inch away from the vent, palm facing the system.
 The fan may be broken if the laptop is silent and there is no airflow.
-If you can hear the fan working hard but only get light airflow from the vents, the fan may be clogged; clean the vents with compressed air blast.
+If you can hear the fan working hard but only get light airflow from the vents, the fan may be clogged; clean the vents with a compressed air blast.

 3. Watch for Errors